jamiedidthis/quartz/content/notes/untamed episode notes.md

  - fandom
 ---

 My raw notes for *The Untamed*, started when I was trying to make sense of the plot but now an indispensable resource for fic.
-Lots of shorthand (and emoji feels) so probably useless to anybody but me 🤷🏻‍♀️
+Lots of shorthand and emoji feels so probably useless to anybody but me 🤷🏻‍♀️

 ## Ep 1
-- WWX resurrecting in Jin color robes, lol—cannot fully appreciate the irony of this the first time around
+- WWX resurrecting in Jin color robes, lolll—cannot fully appreciate the irony of this the first time around
 - Lan clan using the lure flags he made; already innovating 😭
 - SZ recognizing Wuji from LWJ playing it in Gusu 😭 (==diegetic Wuji==, “flute”/grass)
 	- (ALSO, he would be not realizing he recognizes it from WWX playing it in Burial Mounds)